siyuan126/siyuan126.github.io/_posts/2017-07-09-MovieProject.md

 layout: post
 title: Predicting Domestic Box Office Gross
 ---
-#### Why We Care?
+#### Why do We Care?
 Although US has the most success movie business, it still suffers from high failure rate.
 An analysis of almost 5,000 movies since 1980 shows that nearly *one of three* movies have failed.
 In addition, the average cost of making a movie is as high as 33 millions, for the most successful movies, the cost is even higher.
 With the high failure rate and high cost, it is critical for investors to know how much money they can potentially make before they commit to such huge investment upfront.
-#### How I Help?
+#### How can I Help?
-I am trying to help address movie investors' concern by building up a linear regression model to predict domestic box office.
+I address movie investors' concerns by building up a linear regression model to predict domestic box office.
 Linear regression model is a simple yet powerful tool when it comes to make predictions.
 A typical linear regression looks like this:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![alt text](https://siyuan126.github.io/images/multi-regression-equation.png)